judell/thali/PriorArt.md

 ## Identity verification

-In the manual scenario, users examine the digital fingerprints of other users&#39; public keys.
-Digital fingerprints are hexadecimal strings generated dynamically using a secure hash algorithm (SHA­1, approved by Federal Information Processing Standards) to hash a user&#39;s public keys.
+In the manual scenario, users examine the digital fingerprints of other users' public keys.
+Digital fingerprints are hexadecimal strings generated dynamically using a secure hash algorithm (SHA­1, approved by Federal Information Processing Standards) to hash a user's public keys.
 Fingerprints are easier for people to read than public keys, yet just as secure.
-Public keys, which Groove 2007 uses to verify signatures on messages, travel in a user&#39;s contact information.
-The contact information is a user&#39;s electronic identity; it can be stored in the Groove Public Directory on local directory servers where it&#39;s readily available to other users.
+Public keys, which Groove 2007 uses to verify signatures on messages, travel in a user's contact information.
+The contact information is a user's electronic identity; it can be stored in the Groove Public Directory on local directory servers where it's readily available to other users.
 Fingerprint based authentication involves contacting the person using an out-of-band means such as a phone call to confirm their fingerprint value is correct.

 ## Peer to Peer Chapter 18: Security

-We have asked permission to reprint [the chapter](http://my.safaribooksonline.com/book/technology-management/059600110x/iiidot-technical-topics/ch18-1-fm2xml) on Groove&#39;s cryptographic mechanisms.
+We have asked permission to reprint [the chapter](http://my.safaribooksonline.com/book/technology-management/059600110x/iiidot-technical-topics/ch18-1-fm2xml) on Groove's cryptographic mechanisms.